1959 Washington Boeing 707 crash: Flight

-The aircraft had broken through the clouds; Captain Baum circled next to Lake Cavanaugh.
-The four passengers, who had been in the cockpit during the accident, moved to the rear of the cabin.
-Running just one engine (No. 3 in this case) alone would have been enough to reach the nearest airport; however, the fire raging in the left wing destroyed the left inboard aileron and disabled the outboard ailerons.
+The aircraft had broken through the clouds and the pilot riding as a passenger suggested ditching in nearby Lake Cavanaugh, so the four passengers moved to the rear of the cabin to prepare for a possible water landing.
+Running the remaining engine (number 3) alone would have been enough to reach the nearest airport; however, the fire raging in the left wing destroyed the left inboard aileron and disabled the outboard ailerons.
 Additionally, the loss of power caused by the loss of three engines disabled the inboard spoilers and the rudder boost, leaving only the right inboard aileron and outboard spoilers.
 Fire damage on the wing reduced its lift, leading to a rolling momentum.
-This roll could temporarily be countered for by reducing the power of engine No. 3.
-Before the impact engine No. 3 was shut down.
+This roll could temporarily be countered for by reducing the power of the remaining engine.
+Before the impact, that engine was shut down.
 Eyewitnesses reported that large portions of the left wing had burned away.

-The crew elected to land in an open pasture; however, they did not have enough altitude: the plane hit trees at an altitude of 110 feet.
-A 16-foot-long portion of the left wing was torn off after hitting a tree.
-The left wing dropped and hit the ground, followed by the nose section, which was destroyed by the impact and the ensuing fire, killing all 4 crew inside.
-The aft section detached aft of the wings and came to rest in the Stillaguamish River.
+The crew elected to attempt a landing in an open field; however, they did not have enough altitude and the plane first impacted 110 ft trees approximately 1/2 mi short of the field.
+A 16 ft portion of the left wing was torn off after hitting a tree.
+The left wing dropped and hit the ground, followed by the nose section, which was destroyed by the impact and the ensuing fire, killing all four crew members.
+The aft section, where the four survivors were located, detached aft of the wings and came to rest in the North Fork of the Stillaguamish River.

 Investigation

-The accident was investigated by the Civil Aeronautics Board.
+The accident was investigated by the Civil Aeronautics Board (CAB).
 They determined that the accident was a result of the instructor pilot performing a Dutch roll that was extreme.
 There was no valid reason for him to do this as it would not have had instructional value.
 It is understandable that Captain Berke, who was new to the 707, was unable to recover.

-The CAB determined that the probable cause of this accident was:

-The structural failures induced during an improper recovery attempt from a Dutch Roll which exceeded the angle-of-bank limits prescribed by the company.
+The CAB determined that the probable cause of this accident was, "The structural failures induced during an improper recovery attempt from a Dutch Roll which exceeded the angle-of-bank limits prescribed by the company."